 - Students will be tested on Detecting Motion concepts.

 Optional Activities (20 minutes x 2)Quartet

 - Divide your class into four groups and assign each group a different category from the Tynker Media Library—for example: Group 1 = Performance, Group 2 = Nature, Group 3 = Adventure, Group 4 = Sports.

-- Tell campers to repeat “Module 6: Sci Fi Symphony,” but clarify that they can only use Sound options from the category they were assigned to (e.g., Campers assigned to “Group 4” can only select Sound options from the “Sports” category).
+- Tell students to repeat “Module 6: Sci Fi Symphony,” but clarify that they can only use Sound options from the category they were assigned to (e.g., Students assigned to “Group 4” can only select Sound options from the “Sports” category).

-- As campers finish, place them in teams of four and encourage them to compose musical melodies in their quartet.
+- As students finish, place them in teams of four and encourage them to compose musical melodies in their quartet.

 - What does the "video motion on Actor" block do in your code? (tracks the amount of motion in the video behind an Actor)